marmarsol4/marmarsol4/README.md

-## 👋 Hi there, welcome to my profile

-- 🎓 I am **María Márquez Soldán**, a graduated software engineer from University of Seville
+## 👋 I'm a graduated software engineer from University of Seville
-- 🎯 I am eager to learn new things!
-- 👩🏽‍💻 Full-stack developer

 ## 📫 How to reach me